persuaded9041/poke-solus-fr/docs/PLANNED.md

 # Pokémon Solus RGB: Planned Features

-Some changes/features I have planned for upcoming releases.
+Some changes/features I have planned for future releases.

 ### For the game
 - Restore Rival's unused victory speeches (cut content)